Conmaicne Angaile

-The Conmhaícne Angaile (the 'Conmhaícne descended from Angaile') were an early people of Ireland.
+The Conmaicne Angaile (later Conmhaicne Anghaile; the 'Conmhaicne descended from Angaile') were an early people of Ireland.
 Their tuath comprised the territory of Annaly, now County Longford.

 Origin

-The Conmhaícne or Conmaícne were a people of early Ireland, perhaps related to the Laigin, who dispersed to various parts of Ireland.
-They settled in Connacht and Longford, giving their name to several Conmaícne territories.
-Other branches of the Conmhaícne were located in County Galway, Roscommon, Mayo, and Leitrim.
+The Conmhaicne were a people of early Ireland, perhaps related to the Laigin, who dispersed to various parts of Ireland.
+They settled in Connacht and Longford, giving their name to several Conmaicne territories.
+Other branches of the Conmhaicne were located in County Galway, Roscommon, Mayo, and Leitrim.